adidas/acictl/README.md

 © adidas AG

 adidas AG publishes this software and accompanied documentation (if any) subject to the terms of the MIT license with the aim of helping the community with our tools and libraries which we think can be also useful for other people.
 You will find a copy of the MIT license in the root folder of this package.
 All rights not explicitly granted to you under the MIT license remain the sole and exclusive property of adidas AG.

-NOTICE: The software has been designed solely for the purpose of analyzing the code quality by checking the coding guidelines.
-The software is NOT designed, tested or verified for productive use whatsoever, nor or for any use related to high risk environments, such as health care, highly or fully autonomous driving, power plants, or other critical infrastructures or services.

 If you want to contact adidas regarding the software, you can mail us at _software.engineering@adidas.com_.